Disclaimer: These materials do not constitute legal advice and should not be substituted for the advice of legal counsel.

 Voting Leave

-Utah law requires an employer to provide an employee with up to two hours of paid time off to vote if the employee does not have three or more consecutive off-duty hours in which to vote while polls are open.
+Utah law requires an employer to allow an employee to be absent from work on election day for up to two hours between the time the polls open and close if the employee does not have three or more off-duty hours in which to vote while polls are open.
 Utah Code § 20A-3a-105.
-An employer may require an employee to request voting leave at least one day before the election.
-An employer may dictate when an employee may take paid voting leave; however, if an employee requests leave either at the beginning or end of a shift, the employer must grant that request.
+An employer may not deduct from an employee's usual salary or wages because of the absence.
 Id.

 Parental Leave

-The State of Utah does not require an employer to offer parental leave to its employees.
+The State of Utah does not require a private employer to offer parental leave to its employees.
 However, the federal Family and Medical Leave Act requires employers with 50 or more employees to provide qualifying employees with up to 12 weeks of unpaid leave for specified medical or family reasons under certain circumstances.

 Vacation, Sick, and Bereavement Leave

 Utah law does not require private employers to provide employees with vacation, bereavement, or sick leave, either paid or unpaid.
 If an employer chooses to provide such benefits, it must comply with the terms of its established policy or employment contract.
-Utah Admin.
-Code R610-3-4.
-However, employers are still subject to the federal Family Medical Leave Act and its requirements.

 Smoking Laws